Geography of Ethiopia: Eritrea

-The border between Ethiopia and Eritrea has never been precisely demarcated.
+The border between Ethiopia and Eritrea was the subject of multiple conflicts between the countries for awhile.
 Between 1998 and 2000, the two countries fought a war over the issue, which involves quite small enclaves along the northern segment of their border, including the tiny village of Badme and the enclave of the Irob people.
 An international boundary commission delimited the border in 2002.
 Although both nations agreed to accept its decision, Ethiopia has refused to accept the commission's findings in full, much to the consternation of the Eritrean government.
+The conflicts continued sporadically for the next 16 years, ending with the 2018 Eritrea–Ethiopia summit.
+Ethiopia, going back on their previous policy of not giving up the disputed territories, decided to let go of them in order to end the conflict.

 Somalia

 The central section of Ethiopia's border with Somalia also has never been fully demarcated, and is only provisional.
 Prior to 1950, the border between Somalia and Ethiopia was characterized by the 1908 Convention Line or Feerfeer-Dharkayn Geenyo Line.

 Questions remain about the precise location of small parcels along the border with Sudan as well.